UnaCloud/UnaCloud2/README.md

 * Set ports in config.properties file.
 * Allocate config.properties file in path of your preference.
 * Set an environment variable PATH_CONFIG pointing to configuration file.
-* Allocate CloudControl.jar in path of your preferences.
+* Allocate CloudControl.jar in path of your preference.
 * Execute file by command:
 ```
 java –jar CloudControl.jar
 ```
-* Configure that application runs when machine starts.
+* Configure application to run when machine starts.

 ####Node for FileManager application
 * Install Java 7